hauleth/hauleth/content/post/eli5-ownership.md

 Rust also ensures that **mutable borrow** is unique.
 There will never be more than one person that will be allowed to edit the book.
-We can still create a chain of trust - like when I find someone who is better at English than me, I would allow this person to correct an article written by me or my friend who has entrusted me with correcting his text.
+We can still create a chain of trust.
+Like when I find someone who is better at English than me, I would allow this person to correct an article written by me or my friend who has entrusted me with correcting his text.